Is Tech Trep Academy a Public Charter / District School or a Private School?

 Brainpop Jr. – Geared for students in grades K-3

-Khan Academy – Comprehensive math program with videos and exercises.
+Khan Academy – is a comprehensive math program with videos and exercises.
 Khan Academy also has some coding, science, and history classes.
 Class codes will be sent by homeroom teachers.

-Learn360 – Teachers, students, and parents can access more than 164,000 media resources on any Internet-enabled device, anytime, anywhere, and engaging content landing pages make it easy to find the wealth of videos, interactives, printables, audio content, and maps and flags.
+Learn360 – Teachers, students, and parents can access more than 164,000 media resources on any Internet-enabled device, anytime, anywhere, and engaging content landing pages make it easy to find the wealth of videos, interactives, 20,000 printable lessons, audio content, and maps and flags.

 ALEKS – Online math program for 3rd grade and up.
 Students can work through multiple grade levels in one year.
-Reading intensive.
+This program is reading intensive.

 Beast Academy Online – A full online curriculum that helps young students master fundamental math concepts with interactive practice and challenges, as well as detailed progress reporting.